 Do you have to have a funeral when someone dies?

-A celebration of life
+Celebration of life

 Separating a celebration of life from a funeral provides many possibilities for a more personal goodbye.
 Unlike a funeral service, which is often a more sombre occasion, a celebration of life is an event that will often focus on the positive moments of a person’s life and the happiness they brought to others.

-The rise in environmental awareness over the past few decades has led to a rise in eco-friendly funerals.
-The most popular option is a green burial, usually at a natural or woodland burial site.
+The most common option is a green or natural burial, usually at a natural or woodland burial site.
 The body is buried in a biodegradable coffin (or shroud) no deeper than two feet from the top of the coffin to reduce methane emissions.

 Not only does a natural burial have less impact on the environment but it also offers a more natural outdoor setting for a memorial service.
 You can arrange a small service or mourners could simply say a few words, as places offering this kind of funeral are often a lot more flexible than some locations that have strict rules about the process around the service and burial itself.
 If you are considering this option, you should be aware that some eco-friendly funeral locations do not allow a memorial or headstone of any kind, in order to leave no trace on the land.